furfurylic/commata/CommataPrimer.md

 }
 ```

 `make_field_translator` makes a _body field scanner_ object which transfers
-the translated field value to its parameter.
+the translated field value to its argument.

 The argument of it can be either of:
  - an lvalue to a non-const container object at the right position or the back